 Short Description

 Benjamin, Jake and Alexandra are part of the White Knights death match team that participates in Doom death matches on an online gaming service.
 The White Knights have been challenged by the Dark Lords to a Doom death match.
 Benjamin has agreed with the head of the Dark Lords to death match at 7:00 PM tonight.
 Come 7:00 PM Benjamin and Jake have connected to the online gaming service from their game consoles and are chatting using the game services push-to-talk feature.
 There is no sign of Alexandra and they have to start the Doom death match against the Dark Lords without her.
 The Dark Lords start beating up the White Knights.
 It is looking ominous and Benjamin realizes that they desperately need Alexandra.
-Benjamin uses the online gaming service live talk feature to initiate a PoC session with Alexandra on her PoC enabled terminal.
+Benjamin uses the online gaming service live talk feature to initiate a PoC Session with Alexandra on her PoC enabled terminal.

 Actors